kubernetes/website/content/en/docs/concepts/configuration/pod-priority-preemption.md

 order to minimize this gap, one can set graceful termination period of lower priority Pods to zero or a small number.

-#### PodDisruptionBudget is supported, but not guaranteed!
+#### PodDisruptionBudget is supported, but not guaranteed

 A [Pod Disruption Budget (PDB)](/docs/concepts/workloads/pods/disruptions/) allows application owners to limit the number of Pods of a replicated application that are down simultaneously from voluntary disruptions.
 Kubernetes supports PDB when preempting Pods, but respecting PDB is best effort.
-The Scheduler tries to find victims whose PDB are not violated by preemption, but if no such victims are found, preemption will still happen, and lower priority Pods will be removed despite their PDBs being violated.
+The scheduler tries to find victims whose PDB are not violated by preemption, but if no such victims are found, preemption will still happen, and lower priority Pods will be removed despite their PDBs being violated.